semiessessi/semiprimes/Book/Chapters/2_Polish.md

 Changing the function signature of the div/mod functions reduces the number of copies performed:

-Note the & operator used here...
+Note the references used here...

 ```cpp
 static Number DivMod(